ecosyste-ms/docs/docs/usage/index.md

 ## Licences

-Our code is licensed using the Affero General Public Licence.
-Our data is licenced using the Creative Commons Attribution Sharealike Licnces.
+Our code is licensed using the [Affero General Public Licence](https://www.gnu.org/licenses/agpl-3.0.txt).
+Our data is licenced using the [Creative Commons Attribution Sharealike Licence](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 [Read more about licences](./licences).

 ## Commercial use